spencertipping/phi/dev/concatenative-basis.md

 "201" restack             # drops two entries, pushes them in opposite order
 ```

+**TODO:** minor point: we probably don't want ASCII digits in restack strings,
+but I'm not sure what else I prefer yet.

 If the usual stack operators were builtins, they'd work like this:

 ```